Free extreme points span generalized free spectrahedra given by compact coefficients: Introduction

 Recently, \cite{EH19} showed that in the case of bounded free spectrahedra, free extreme points span.
-Furthermore, \cite{EH19} showed that there is a tight dimension bound on the {\it sum of sizes} of free extreme points needed to express an element of a bounded free spectrahedron as a matrix convex combination of free extreme points.
-The main contribution of the present article is an extension of this result to two additional classes of matrix convex sets.
-Namely we show that closed bounded free spectrahedrops and closed bounded ``generalized free spectrahedra", i.e., closed bounded solution sets to linear operator inequalities with compact defining tuples, are the matrix convex hull of their free extreme points.
+Furthermore, \cite{EH19} showed that there is a dimension bound on the {\it sum of sizes} of free extreme points needed to express an element of a bounded free spectrahedron as a matrix convex combination of free extreme points.
+A main contribution of the present article is an extension of this result to ``generalized free spectrahedra''.
+More precisely, we show that bounded solution sets to linear operator inequalities with compact defining tuples, are the matrix convex hull of their free extreme points.
 An informal statement of this result is as follows.

-{\it Let $K$ be a real closed bounded free spectrahedrop or a real closed bounded generalized free spectrahedron and let $X \in K$ be a $g$-tuple of real symmetric $n \times n$ matrices.
-Then $X$ is a finite matrix convex combination of free extreme points of $K$ whose sum of sizes is bounded by $n(g+1)$.}
+\begin{adjustwidth}{1cm}{} {\it Let $K$ bounded generalized free spectrahedron over $\F=\R$ or $\F=\C$ and assume $K$ is closed under complex conjugation.
+If $X \in K$ is $g$-tuple of self-adjoint $n \times n$ matrices, then $X$ is a finite matrix convex combination of free extreme points of $K$ whose sum of sizes is bounded above by $n(g+1)$ if $\F=\R$ and by $2n(g+1)$ if $\F=\C$.} \end{adjustwidth}

+We point the reader to the upcoming Theorem \ref{theorem:AbsSpanGeneralized} for a formal statement of this result.
+Also see Section \ref{sec:gendefs} for a formal definition of generalized free spectrahedra.

-The proof of this result follows the same approach used in \cite{EH19} which itself was inspired by works such as \cite{Agl88,DM05,DK15}.
-Namely, we show the existence of a special type of dilation called a {\it maximal $1$-dilation}.
+The proof of Theorem \ref{theorem:AbsSpanGeneralized} follows the same approach used in \cite{EH19} which itself was inspired by works such as \cite{Agl88,DM05,DK15}.
+Namely, we first work over $\R$ and show the existence of a special type of dilation called a {\it maximal $1$-dilation}.
 We then show that constructing finite sequence of at most $ng$ maximal $1$-dilations of $X$ results in a so called {\it Arveson boundary point} of $K$.
 Determining the irreducible components of the resulting Arveson boundary point yields an expression of $X$ as a matrix convex combination of free extreme points of $K$.
-An additional key ingredient which is need when $K$ is a free spectrahedrop is \cite[Theorem 3.2]{DNT+} which allows us to express a free spectrahedrop as an intersection of free spectrahedra in a particularly well-behaved manner.
-A self contained version of this result which has been adapted to our setting is presented as Theorem \ref{thm:DNT}.

-We point the reader to the upcoming Theorem \ref{theorem:AbsSpanDropsAndGeneralized} for a formal statement of our main result.
-Also see Sections \ref{sec:gendefs} and \ref{sec:dropdefs} for formal definitions of generalized free spectrahedra and free spectrahedrops.
+A fact that enables this extension is that if $A=(A_1,\dots,A_g)$ is a tuple of compact self-adjoint operators and $L_A(X) \succeq 0$, then $L_A(X)$ has a smallest nonzero eigenvalue.